ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

 - Target lists as objects instead of strings.
 - Coordinates embedded in reasoning instead of the `coordinate` field.

-`actions.py` repairs common cases before giving up.
+I have an `actions.py` repairs common cases before giving up.
 This came directly from early simple attempts.
 My first working attempt, a simple 'do a google search of bags', the model knew what to do but produced malformed coordinates and lowercase key names.

 ### History Prevents Repetition